Life Matters is a compulsory non-examined subject taught across every year group.

-PSHE lessons are held, wherever possible, in a more relaxed and rather informal setting such as House rooms, where pupils are more likely to contribute in an active manner to discussions.
+Lessons are held, wherever possible, in a more relaxed and rather informal setting such as House rooms, where pupils are more likely to contribute in an active manner to discussions.

-Topics include hygiene, healthy lifestyles, sex and relationships, drug awareness, alcohol abuse, smoking, eating disorders, self-esteem, bereavement, e-safety and bullying.
+Topics include hygiene, healthy lifestyles, sex and relationships, drug awareness, alcohol abuse, smoking, vaping, eating disorders, self-esteem, bereavement, e-safety and bullying.

+Life Matters follows a spiral curriculum, developing core ideas in greater depth year on year as pupils mature.
 Outside speakers, including the School’s expert medical staff, enhance the teaching programme.

 Head of Department: Mrs Zoe Allen